thdngan/palaeo/content/_index.md

 Welcome to my [digital arboretum](https://nesslabs.com/digital-garden-set-up#:~:text=A%20digital%20garden%20is%20an,to%20be%20cultivated%20in%20public.)!

-I'm Ngan (Ryan), a student majoring in Space Science.
+I'm Ngân (Ryan), a student majoring in Space Science.
 This is where I keep track of all of my ideas, #notes, #notebooks , #discussions, personal #projects, and pretty much everything else.
 These notes may not be polished or final; some are posted as #incomplete thoughts (or even #blank ) that I may revisit later or link to other notes to develop and change over time.

 *You might be wondering why there are penguins in an arboretum.
 Well, I don't know either xD*